esalesky/visrep/docs/tutorial_simple_lstm.rst

       # We could override the ``forward()`` if we wanted more control over how
       # the encoder and decoder interact, but it's not necessary for this
       # tutorial since we can inherit the default implementation provided by
-      # the FairseqModel base class, which looks like:
+      # the FairseqEncoderDecoderModel base class, which looks like:
       #
       # def forward(self, src_tokens, src_lengths, prev_output_tokens):
       #     encoder_out = self.encoder(src_tokens, src_lengths)